djparente/mars/README.md

-# MARS
+# MARS - Prot
-### Maintainer of Alignments using Reference Sequences
+### Maintainer of Alignments using Reference Sequences for Proteins

-MARS is a maintenance tool for protein multiple sequence alignments (MSAs) that allows for the incorporating of new sequences into existing (hand-optimized) alignments.
+MARS-Prot is a maintenance tool for protein multiple sequence alignments (MSAs) that allows for the incorporating of new sequences into existing (hand-optimized) alignments.

 Please see the [main documentation file](doc/MARS_readme.pdf) for information on